Transformation

 Christoph Adams

-Chris M. Adams, PhD., M.B.A.
+Chris M. Adams, Ph.D., M.B.A.

 Director